 Finley’s research is examining the role of far-right alternative media in contemporary society.

 “I am investigating the functioning and impact of far-right alternative media in advanced democracies.
 Far-right alternative media outlets serve as sources of misinformation and are mobilisers of political advocacy,” he says.

 “I’m hoping that this research will contribute to a greater understanding of how liberal democratic institutions can be supported in an increasingly turbulent political era.”

 Ujjwal Krishna is a PhD candidate examining the influence of research and politics on development policy.

 “I have always been interested in the broader question of how research influences policy, an interest that has led me to undertaking a PhD,” says Ujjwal.

-Embedded with the DFAT-supported Developmental Leadership Program, Ujjwal has been conducting his industry-funded PhD research at La Trobe’s Institute for Human Security and Social Change.
+Embedded with the DFAT-supported Developmental Leadership Program, Ujjwal has been conducting his industry-funded PhD research at La Trobe’s Centre for Human Security and Social Change.
 “I have really enjoyed working with brilliant colleagues who are committed to improving development practice and promoting inclusive social change.
 I have had access to a wealth of multidisciplinary knowledge, practical experience and networks.”

 Ujjwal is investigating the role of research at the Department of Foreign Affairs and Trade and how, if at all, research influences development policy.

 “After the Australian Agency for International Development was merged into the Department of Foreign Affairs and Trade, a substantial amount of development expertise, leadership and capacity exited government.”